khristinakokolus/web__map/README.md

 ### The structure of the html file
 It consists of three parts: head, body and script.
-The <head> is intended for browsers and search systems. <body> is the body of the document and it saves the content of the web page.
+The head is intended for browsers and search systems.
+Body is the body of the document and it saves the content of the web page.
 As for <script> it is used to embed or refer to JavaScript code.
 Also html file uses cascading style sheets, which are used for design improvements of it.

 ### Examples of the generated map